influxdata/telegraf/plugins/inputs/sqs_consumer/README.md

   ## Defaults to 0
   # delete_batch_size = 10

   ## Optional.
+If batch delete is enabled - flush messages
+  ## Set this equal to or lower then your visibility timeout.
+Defaults to 30
+  # delete_batch_flush_seconds = 30

+  ## Optional.
 Maximum byte length of a message to consume.
   ## Larger messages are dropped with an error.
 If less than 0 or unspecified,
   ## treated as no limit.